 Do Avoidant-Dismissive Attachment Individuals Commonly End Loving Relationships?

-An avoidant-dismissive attachment person may too be more comfortable having a loving relationship that they know is not quite right for them for convenience.
-This way they can get their companionship and physical needs met, but be guarded, and so avoid emotional intimacy and deep feelings.
+People with an avoidant-dismissive attachment style may too be more comfortable having a loving relationship that they know is not quite right for them for convenience.
+This way they can get their companionship and physical needs met, but remain guarded, and so avoid emotional intimacy and deep feelings and emotions.

 Summing Up

-The avoidant-dismissive attachment style is common currently in society due to misunderstandings in how parenting affects children.
+The avoidant-dismissive attachment style is common in society due to misunderstandings in how parenting affects children.
 They find it difficult to build trust, emotional intimacy and closeness in a loving relationship as an adult.
-The good news is they can transform themselves into a secure attachment style by working with a highly skilled professional counselor, therapist or coach.
-If you feel this resonates with you and want to work through anything with our professional support, please reach out to us.
+The good news is they can transform themselves into a secure attachment style by working with a highly skilled professional counselor, therapist or credentialed coach.